A Team Effort: Bradley Opell’s Journey to Health

 Gray goes beyond medical, dental, vision, and retirement to provide a toolset for building team members’ best lives.
 This commitment to total wellness influenced Bradley’s decision to put his health first, and then Gray Family supported him all along his journey.

-“Alongside me was Brian Jones, president and CEO of Gray Construction; Jim Grant, vice president, Safety & Field Operations; David Florence, vice president, Pre-Construction Systems & Services; and John Slone, project executive.
+“Alongside me was Brian Jones, president and CEO of Gray Construction; Jim Grant, vice president, Safety & Field Operations; David Florence, vice president, Pre-Construction Systems & Services; and John Slone, director, operations, distribution, & commercial with Gray.
 They completed every step of the race by my side, right beside me encouraging me all the way.”

 Following the half marathon, Bradley continued to train and live out his new healthy lifestyle.
 Despite working on multiple projects across the country, ranging from Tacoma, WA, to West Palm Beach, FL, and everywhere in between, he still made time to hit the gym and train.
 Bradley was fueled by his competitive nature.
 This passion led him down a path that included a new challenge.